mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 # Summary
 [summary]: #summary

 Grin supports a limited implementation of "relative timelocks" with "No Recent Duplicate" (NRD) transaction kernels.
 Transactions can be constructed such that they share duplicate kernels.
 An NRD kernel instance is not valid within a specified number of blocks relative to a prior duplicate instance of the kernel.
-A minimum number of blocks must therefore exist between two instances of an NRD kernel.
-This provides a relative timelock between transactions.
+A minimum height difference must therefore exist between two instances of an NRD kernel.
+This provides the relative height lock between transactions.

 # Motivation
 [motivation]: #motivation